 The main responsibilities of the role will include:

-Liaison with customers to report of project progress and to agree priorities
+- Liaison with customers to report on project progress and to agree priorities

-The successful candidate may be required to occasionally work in controlled areas, which would involve wearing personal protective equipment.
-If required all necessary training and registration for this will be provided.
+Please note you may be required to occasionally work in controlled areas, which would involve wearing personal protective equipment.
+If required, all necessary training and registration for this will be provided.